 Champion discovery should happen during research, not after the first call.
 The goal is to walk into outreach already knowing who is most likely to advocate and why.

-1. Start from the problem, not the persona.
+- Start from the problem, not the persona.
 List the specific pains your product removes, then ask which role feels each one most acutely at this company.
+The answer differs by company size and structure — the person who owns pipeline data at a 40-person startup is not the person who owns it at a 4,000-person enterprise.

 Done well, this turns prospecting from “who is on the list” into “who inside this account has a reason to move, and what is it.”